ddbj/www/_metabobank/metadata-e.md

 : TBD.

 [Parameter Value\[Extraction method\]](#Extraction_method)<a name="Extraction_method"></a>
-: Extraction method used. e.g. methanol/chloroform extration (1:1 v/v)
+: How a sample was extracted from its source material e.g. Methanol.

 [Parameter Value\[NMR tube type\]](#NMR_tube_type)<a name="NMR_tube_type"></a>
-: Size and type of tube e.g. 5 mm conventional, Shigemi, mircocell etc.
+: Size and type of tube.
+Example, standard 5 mm glass NMR tube (Wilmad, LabGlass, USA).

 [Parameter Value\[Solvent\]](#Solvent)<a name="Solvent"></a>
-: Solvent used in the NMR sample e.g. D2O, CD3OD, CDCl3 etc
+: Solvent used in the NMR sample e.g. D2O.

 [Parameter Value\[Sample pH\]](#Sample_pH)<a name="Sample_pH"></a>
-: Sample pH value. e.g. 7.4
+: Sample pH value e.g. 7.

 [Parameter Value\[Temperature\]](#Temperature_NMR)<a name="Temperature_NMR"></a>
-: Sample temperature run in the magnet in Kelvin.
+: Sample temperature value with relevant temperature unit.

 [Parameter Value\[Instrument\]](#Instrument_NMR)<a name="Instrument_NMR"></a>
-: Add the full name of the instrument used for the NMR study in this assay, including the model number and its operating frequency.
-For example, Bruker Avance III.
+: Add the full name of the instrument you used for the NMR study in this assay, including the model number and its operating frequency.
+Example, Varian Unity Inova 500 MHz spectrometer.

 [Parameter Value\[NMR probe\]](#NMR_probe)<a name="NMR_probe"></a>
-: Add a full description including the name and type of probe used.This information can be found in the 'Acquisition Parameter Data File', 'acqus.txt' found within the Bruker raw data file structure, in the field marked ' $PROBHD= '.
-For example, 10mm 31P, 5mm HCN coldprobe, 3mm flow-probe, etc.
+: Add a full description including the name and type of probe used.This information can be found in the 'Acquisition Parameter Data File', 'acqus.txt' found within the Bruker raw data file structure, in the field marked ' $PROBHD= ' Example, 5 mm CPTCI 1H-13C/15N/D Z-GRD.

 [Parameter Value\[Number of transients\]](#Number_of_transients)<a name="Number_of_transients"></a>
 : The number of scans acquired.
-This information can be found in the 'Acquisition Parameter Data File', 'acqus.txt' found within the Bruker raw data file structure, in the field marked ' $NS= '.
-For example, 128 or 256.
+This information can be found in the 'Acquisition Parameter Data File', 'acqus.txt' found within the Bruker raw data file structure, in the field marked '$NS='.
+Example, 128.

 [Parameter Value\[Pulse sequence name\]](#Pulse_sequence_name)<a name="Pulse_sequence_name"></a>
-: The pulse sequence program used with a short description.
-This information can be found in the 'Acquisition Parameter Data File', 'acqus.txt' found within the Bruker raw data file structure, in the field marked ' $PULPROG= ' and in the file 'pulseprogram.txt'.
-Example, noesypr1d.
+: The pulse sequence program used with a short description.This information can be found in the 'Acquisition Parameter Data File', 'acqus.txt' found within the Bruker raw data file structure, in the field marked ' $PULPROG= ' and in the file 'pulseprogram.txt'.
+Example, 1D 1H with presaturation (presat).

 [Parameter Value\[Magnetic field strength\]](#Magnetic_field_strength)<a name="Magnetic_field_strength"></a>
-: Magnetic field strength in Tesla (T) e.g. 14.1 T Varian Inova; 18.8 T Bruker Avance.
+: Magnetic field strength in Tesla (T) e.g. 11.7.